JOSHUAPBIJU/Project-win-evasion-RedTeam/Project-Files/README.md

 ## Objectives
 The primary objective of this project is to develop an innovative approach that integrates the MITRE ATT&CK Matrix with sophisticated red team techniques to identify and exploit security vulnerabilities within Windows 10 and Windows 11 operating systems.
+## Pratical Implemenation
+We have split our practical sessions into three parts.

+1)Metasolit Framework
+In this project, we use Metasploit to demonstrate how built-in security features of updated Windows systems detect and block non-FUD payloads.
+We generate a Windows reverse shell payload using msfvenom, host it on a local server, and attempt to download it via a web browser.
+The download request is intercepted by Windows Defender, which identifies the payload as malicious, leading to the file's quarantine and deletion.
+This demonstrates the effectiveness of modern security measures against non-FUD exploits.

 ## Expected Outcomes
 - Detailed report examining the efficacy of Windows Defender and identifying possible weaknesses within Windows 10 and 11.